vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

   InstallPackages: []
   ```

-  The above config file can be used with another port mapping via the `-p` CLI flag.
+  The above configuration file can be used with another port mapping via the `-p` CLI flag.
   This will result in the _same_ deployment, but the port mapping configuration is merged
   resulting in the first node getting the additional port mapping.